Gimly-Blockchain/eosio-did-spec/README.md

 # 2. Design goals

 The design goals of the EOSIO DID Method Specification are to:
-1. Create a method spec that can be used for all blockchain powered by the non-modified EOSIO protocol.
+1. Create a method spec that can be used for all blockchain powered by the the unmodified EOSIO protocol.
 Blockchains that have modified the EOSIO protocol are not explicitly supported, but may still be compatible and use this method spec if there have not been any incompatible changes to the EOSIO protocol such as the account, permissions and key features.
 2. Support all relevant and non-depreciated features of EOSIO from version 2.0 (time weight permissions are not supported).
 3. Support public, private and hybrid permission EOSIO blockchains.
 4. Stay as close to the EOSIO protocol as possible, do not introduce EOSIO chain specific features to the method.